malnick/mantle/README.md

 NOTE: Public key usage isn't supported *just yet (TM), you need the private key locally to encode data since it's generated from the private key for now.

+pub branch is now using public key in beta.

 ## Build & Install

 1. ```go build mantle.go```